 Yorkies have a distinct blue-gray hue in their coats.

-As a mix, Dorkie puppies have the shape of a Dachshund and the colour of a Yorkie, with shiny hair usually shorter than their purebred parents.
+As a mix, Dorkie puppies have the shape of a Dachshund and the color of a Yorkie, with shiny hair usually shorter than their purebred parents.

 Most Dorkies tend to have long bodies, short, sturdy legs and a proportionate head.
 Their ears can be erect or dropped.